ToeiRei/Keymaster/README.md

 > A tool should do the job without making you manage the tool itself.

 It's designed for sysadmins and developers who want a straightforward, reliable way to control SSH access without the overhead.
 It's powerful enough for a fleet but simple enough for a home lab.

+### A Note on Security & The System Key

+Keymaster is designed for simplicity, and part of that design involves storing its own "system" private key in the database.
+This is what allows Keymaster to be truly agentless—it can connect to your hosts from any machine that has access to the database, without needing a separate `~/.ssh` directory.

+Here's how it works and what it means for security:

+*   **What is stored?** The database stores the *private* key for Keymaster's system identity and the *public* keys of all your users.
+User private keys are **never** seen, stored, or handled by Keymaster.
+*   **What is deployed?** When you deploy, Keymaster only pushes *public* keys to the `authorized_keys` file on remote hosts.
+*   **What's the risk?** The primary security consideration is the database file itself.
+If an attacker gains read access to your `keymaster.db` (or the equivalent in Postgres/MySQL), they will have the private key that grants access to all managed accounts.

+**Treat your `keymaster.db` file as you would any sensitive secret, like a private key itself.** Ensure it has strict file permissions (e.g., `0600`) and is stored in a secure location.
+This trade-off—storing one private key for the sake of simplicity—is central to the Keymaster model.